MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Method

-After the temporal adaptation, we aim to integrate spatiotemporal information with text semantic information to perform multimodal adaptation to achieve task-oriented feature enhancement.
-Specifically, we feed the text description corresponding to the video $C^m \in \mathcal{C}$ into the text encoder to get text features $\textbf{F}_{\mathcal{T}}^m$ \big($\textbf{F}_{\mathcal{T}}^m \in \textbf{F}_{\mathcal{T}}$\big), which the text encoder is frozen to avoid the extra computation cost and catastrophic forgetting phenomenon.
-To facilitate the fusion of multimodal data, we have processed the text features $\textbf{F}_{\mathcal{T}}^m \in \mathbb{R} ^ {1 \times D'}$ as follows:
+It's important to note that, unlike the query branch, the support branch is equipped with class text labels corresponding to support videos.
+This enables the Local Spatiotemporal Adaptation to transition into Local Multimodal Adaptation by incorporating text tokens in each frame specific to the FSAR support branch.
+By introducing text priors, the module enhances its focus on action semantics during spatiotemporal modeling, thus achieving multimodal modeling.
+Specifically, we input the labeled text description corresponding to each support set video $C^m \in \mathcal{C}$ into the CLIP text encoder to get text tokens $\textbf{F}_{\mathcal{T}}^m$ \big($\textbf{F}_{\mathcal{T}}^m \in \textbf{F}_{\mathcal{T}}$\big).
+The text encoder is frozen to avoid the extra computation cost and catastrophic forgetting phenomenon.
+To facilitate the fusion of multimodal data, we process the text features $\textbf{F}_{\mathcal{T}}^m \in \mathbb{R} ^ {1 \times D'}$ as follows: